ts33kr/boot/README.md

 type, meaning a function that takes in the context.
 Any application code will eventually be exposed via **boot.Operation** interface that knows how to execute that code within a context of **boot.Context** structure.
-Under the hood, you would use of the two follwing structures to store the code.
+Under the hood, you would use one of the two follwing structures to store the code.

 * **boot.Endpoint** - is a piece of application's business logic that is exposed through the HTTP interface directly.
 It has an HTTP verb and